 Fronzel Neekburm Posted April 22, 2014 Report Share Posted April 22, 2014 I also have to stress that I did enjoy Moebius a great deal.
 The same goes for Phoenix‘ previous effort Cognition (even though I haven't finished that one yet).
 They both have their flaws - and those are severe enough to prevent these games from attaining widespread appeal - but to me they felt like the gaming equivalent to a fun B-movie.
 One of the things that work really well about Moebius is how Jane Jensen clearly relishes in doing all those things you‘d never get away with once the big studios are involved (naming your main character Malachi Rectum, having him be a condescending bastard to everyone, the sexual tension between the two male leads).
 All that doesn‘t matter with Moebius, it doesn‘t need mass-market appeal.
 That‘s what‘s great about it.
 Moebius was also one of the more pleasant backer experiences I had and I‘d be inclined to support them again, were it not for the fact that I basically swore off Kickstarter altogether.That being said, I‘m quite apprehensive about GK20 for the exact same reason I was convinced Moebius was going to (and does!) work: GK20 has that whole „It needs to be successful for there to be a GK4“-stigma attached to it.
 I have absolutely zero confidence that the technical polish Frede hopes for is going to happen.
 I remember when the first Moebius Alpha was released, they urged backers not to post videos of it on youtube, due to the unfinished nature of the build.
 Funny thing is, all the stuff that people complained about because it felt unfinished in the Alpha was pretty much identical to how it appears in the final game.
 Gameplay-wise, there were some debates, but technically, everyone agreed that the animations are garbage.
 And still, they didn‘t change it.
 Maybe they could, you know, hire a certain spacequest.net forum user to do the animations for them...Just as a side note: Phoenix Online Studios ought to change their name: That POS abbreviation is quite unhelpful. edit:Another concern I forgot to bring up: Mark my words, when GK20 comes out, it‘s going to raise all sorts of hell among the SJWs.
 I'm willing to bet money that there will be a ton of reviews that will contain words like „racist“ or „stereotype“.
 And I don‘t think they will have Dr John to suddenly be a white guy and have his sanctuary somehow not be draped with manflesh.
 So, have your popcorn ready when that shitstorm hits.
 Datadog and pcj 2 Quote Link to comment Share on other sites More sharing options...

 Frede Posted April 23, 2014 Report Share Posted April 23, 2014 (edited) I just finished it and I enjoyed it.
 Sure, it could use a bit of polish for all the reasons I've previously mentioned, but I've seen worse.
 And I noticed they've already pushed one patch out on Steam.
 I hope there'll be another one.
 As for GK20, I'm gonna give them the benefit of the doubt for now.
 They've got time to take note of the feedback they're receiving now and that might make a difference.
 I'm not gonna touch the PC-stuff because, frankly, I'm getting a bit tired of it.
 No, the world is not perfect.
 Lots of people feel entitled to be offended about any tiny little thing and yes, that does extend to gaming.
 But being an alarmist about it isn't going to help much either.
 If you meet the world with a frown, chances are you'll get frowned at.
 I've seen 1-2 reviews that criticised "that puzzle" in Moebius and only one of them - again, the one by the oft-polemic John Walker - really went overboard.
 So I'm not honestly anticipating any of that in relation to GK20.
 It's not that I've seen anyone pull the "well, it was a different time"-card in regards to the original Gabriel Knight either and thanks to GOG, the game is widely available.
 For god's sake, it's still widely acclaimed - if Jane Jensen changed Dr. John's skin colour or internal decor, that's when we'd really see a shit storm.
 Okay, I kinda went ahead and touched the PC-stuff anyway.
 Having read the book, however, I do hope we're spared the sight of Dr. John's alledgedly humongous genitalia.
 Not that I'm particularly offended by that, but there's a time and a place, right?
 Let's just say it's something I can live without.
 He's imposing enough already.
-Edited April 24, 2014 by Frede Datadog and drdrslashvohaul 2 Quote Link to comment Share on other sites More sharing options...
+Edited April 24, 2014 by Frede drdrslashvohaul and Datadog 2 Quote Link to comment Share on other sites More sharing options...

 Decaffeinated Jedi Posted April 27, 2014 Report Share Posted April 27, 2014 I've recently returned to my Team Fortress 2 addiction.
 I've logged over 100 hours since release, and I'm still absolutely terrible at the game.
 Yay!
 Quote Link to comment Share on other sites More sharing options...